Pepsin01/ProgrammerExam/README.md

 The solution is to create a table of size (NumberOfTopics + 1) x (TimeWeHave + 1).
 The table will contain the maximum number of questions we can answer correctly if we have j hours left and we have studied i topics.
 Total number of learned question will be equal to the value in the bottom right corner of the table.

+## Implementation:
+This problem is solved by static method `Solve` in static class `StudyPlanner` in file [StudyPlanner.cs](ProgrammerExam/StudyPlanner.cs).
+Method takes two arguments, an array of Topic structs and positive integer that stands for the time we have to study until the exam, and returns StudyPlan struct with optimal plan for the study session that maximizes number of learned questions.